AI

 Why?
 Infrastructure.

-When open source makes sense
+When open source actually makes sense

 Why proprietary wins for most companies

-Adding operational complexity doesn’t fix this problem.
+Adding operational complexity doesn’t fix this.

 Open source gives you community forums.
 Maybe someone had your problem before.
 Maybe they documented the solution.
 Maybe that documentation is current.
 These are all maybes your business can’t afford when AI is in your critical path.